pnp/powershell/documentation/Set-PnPSiteDesign.md

 ```

 ### -SiteScriptIds
-An array of guid's of site scripts
+An array of guids of site scripts

 ```yaml
 Type: Guid[]